Lovor01/interpolateCSS/README.md

 ## What?
 Interpolation of CSS property from one value to another in relation to change of another CSS property (including window width and height and properties of the same element)

-## Is it performant?
-Yes, library is small and it uses requestAnimationFrame and observers to achieve speed.
-Some necessary calculations are done once when initializing library and saved in memory for optimal performance

 ## How?
 Library is initialized through call to interpolateCSS initializer, passing the config object which defines which properties of which elements are to be changed and depending on what:
 ```